 Of course, a big part of the answer to this question will depend on the type of goods you’re selling.
 If it’s office supplies then that’s one thing, but a 3-year maintenance contract is quite another, and a comprehensive consulting engagement yet another.

-What is needed in all cases however, is:
+What is needed in all cases, however, is:

-A well thought through email marketing plan should work on building trust.
-Nobody will buy anything from you without trust and believing you’ll deliver on your promises.
+A well thought through B2B email marketing plan should work on building trust.
+Nobody will buy anything from you without trust and believe you’ll deliver on your promises.
 It’s one of the main advantages that emails have.
 They allow you to show off your expertise, talk about who you are and what you do, and offer an insight into what it may be like to work with you.

 Do you have the authority and expertise a customer will expect you to have?
 Your emails are where you can really show off your knowledge.
 One auto-responder email set should be an educational sequence, which shows what you know and how you apply that knowledge.

-For service industries in particular this is going to be vital.
+For service industries, in particular, this is going to be vital.
 For other industries, providing an insight into how you go about securing the quality of your products, delivery and maintenance, are all topics you could explore in your emails.